Koda-Pig/metaversal-test/README.md

 - Add a read more to text-ellipses the post content; use line-clamp-3 class.
 There is actually styles for this in the components section.
 - Add toggle for dark mode
   Implement [react query](https://tanstack.com/query/latest/docs/framework/react/overview#enough-talk-show-me-some-code-already) instead of fetching data in useEffect in the RecentPosts component
-- refactor RecentPosts - more useEffect than necessary.